zan-xhipe/rest/README.md

 It is also designed to interact nicely with other command line tools, as such is has inbuilt ability to filter any json response it receives using the [JMESPath](http://jmespath.org/) query language.

+If you want to do more complex processing than json filtering you can run lua hooks at various points in the request/response process, these hooks can alter the data you send and display in arbitrary ways.

 to get it run
 ```go get -u github.com/zan-xhipe/rest```